Zero Trust: An essential security framework for remote working

 *Source: National Institute of Standards and Technology(NIST), "Zero Trust Cybersecurity: Never Trust, Always Verify"

-Unlike traditional perimeter-based security, Zero Trust regards 'trust' vulnerable to security threats.
+Unlike traditional perimeter-based security, ZT regards 'trust' vulnerable to security threats.

 it requires you to still authenticate and validate your identity every time you access corporate resources,